seedcode/dayback-meetings-service/README.md

 # dayback-meetings-service

+## Purpose
+The DayBack Meetings Service is the middleware that we set up to connect [DayBack Online](https://app.dayback.com) with [Zoom](https://zoom.us).
+Check out the blog here for an overview: https://dayback.com/schedule-zoom-meetings-salesforce/

+Here you'll find all the required files to set up your own private instance of the DayBack Meetings Service.

 ### Hosting the DayBack Meetings Service Yourself

 The DayBack Meetings Service is a small web service built in Node.JS.
 We built it to run as a [Zeit application](https://zeit.co/), so if you’d like to run it yourself, you’ll want to learn more and sign-up for a [Zeit account here](https://zeit.co/signup).